EftychiaKarav/System_Programming_Server_Client/README.txt

 - There are highly detailed and descriptive comments in all code files which are very explanatory.
 - If -during execution- the program presents any errors/failures it will exit.
 An error message will be dispalyed.
 However, if it presents any errors/failures and does not exit, then its behavior will be undefined.
+- If at any time a wrong directory is given as an argument and the server cannot resolve the path then the programm should be rerun.
 - remoteClients exit themselves after getting the requested directory from the dataServer
 - dataServer terminates after typing ^C (which is being handled), but it can also stop with ^Z, which has the default action.
-- multiple_clients.sh (end of this file) is a script I used to test my project.
-You can see what kinds of experiments I made (see end of the file).
+- multiple_clients.sh is a script I used to test my project.
+You can see what kinds of experiments I conducted (see end of this file).

 --------------------------------------STRUCTURE OF THE PROJECT & COMPILATION----------------------------------------

 Implementation language: C
-The project was implemented in vscode in WSL and was tested at linux04, linux05 and linux06 with two versions:
+The project was implemented in vscode in WSL and was tested many times at linux04, linux05, linux06, linux07 and linux08 with two versions:
 1. Both dataServer and remoteClient were running in the same host
 2. dataServer was running in e.g. linux04 and remoteClient in other hosts e.g. linux05, linux06